This information is part of the Colgate University catalog, 2024-25.

 The Department of Romance Languages and Literatures offers classes in French, Italian, and Spanish at the 100 and 200 levels, with major and minor programs consisting of classes at the 300 and 400 levels.
 All classes are open to any student who meets the appropriate requirements.
-Students may pursue a major or a minor in French or Spanish, or an Arts and Humanities topical major in Italian.
+Students may pursue a major or a minor in French or Spanish, or a minor in Italian.

 All courses are offered in the target language, which enables students to develop increasingly sophisticated levels of language proficiency, disciplinary expertise, and cultural knowledge.
 From the beginning language courses to advanced literature seminars, the curriculum is designed with geographic and cultural diversity in mind.
 Advanced courses, using different interdisciplinary lenses, focus more specifically on literature as well as linguistics and film as an object of study and a scholarly discipline with its specialized methodologies and modes of thought.
 Literature also offers a unique conduit for learning about languages, cultures, and histories.